kaczla/list-lm/data/readme/model_links.md

 - [NVIDIA Merlin](https://github.com/NVIDIA-Merlin/Merlin) - NVIDIA Merlin is an open source library providing end-to-end GPU-accelerated recommender systems, from feature engineering and preprocessing to training deep learning models and running inference in production.
 - [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) - NVIDIA NeMo is a conversational AI toolkit built for researchers working on automatic speech recognition (ASR), text-to-speech synthesis (TTS), large language models (LLMs), and natural language processing (NLP).
 - [OpenLLM](https://github.com/bentoml/OpenLLM) - An open platform for operating large language models (LLMs) in production.
 Fine-tune, serve, deploy, and monitor any LLMs with ease.
+- [OpenMoE](https://github.com/XueFuzhao/OpenMoE) - OpenMoE is a project aimed at igniting the open-source MoE community!
+We are releasing a family of open-sourced Mixture-of-Experts (MoE) Large Language Models.
 - [OSLO](https://github.com/EleutherAI/oslo) - OSLO is a framework that provides various GPU based optimization technologies for large-scale modeling.
 Features like 3D parallelism and kernel fusion which could be useful when training a large model are the key features.
+- [Pretrained Language Model](https://github.com/huawei-noah/Pretrained-Language-Model) - Pretrained language model and its related optimization techniques developed by Huawei Noah's Ark Lab.
 - [RWKV](https://github.com/BlinkDL/RWKV-LM) - RWKV is a RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer: great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [SeqIO](https://github.com/google/seqio) - Task-based datasets, preprocessing, and evaluation for sequence models.
 - [simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers) - This library is based on the Transformers library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize, train, and evaluate a model.